 - 4 tablespoons cold butter cubed

-- Combine brown sugar and cinnamon in a large ziploc bag.
+- Combine brown sugar and cinnamon in a large resealable bag.
 Add pineapple spears, seal the bag, and shake to coat the pineapple with the sugar mix.

 - Serve and enjoy.